mito753/CTF/2021/COMPFEST_CTF_2021/Pwn_BrainSim/README.md

 brack:  Flag to check the number before and after the bracket
 ```

-Since the range of the value of `mp` is not checked when executing the Brainfuck code, you can read the value on the stack and write arbitrary data by specifying the following character string.
+Since the range of the value of `mp` is not checked when executing the Brainfuck code, I can read the value on the stack and write arbitrary data by specifying the following character string.
 ```
-".,[>.,]"
+.,[>.,]
 ```

 ## Solution: